 In this paper, we have investigated a network slicing problem in edge-cloud orchestrated vehicular networks.
-A twostage network slicing algorithm, named TWAS, is proposed to jointly make network planning and operation decisions in an online fashion.
-It can adapt to network dynamics in different timescales, including spatial-temporally varying vehicle traffic density and random task arrivals.
-Simulation results have demonstrated that the TAWS can reduce the network slicing cost as compared to benchmarks.
-For future work, we aim to determine the optimal planning window size for minimizing the network slicing cost under vehicular network dynamics.
+A two-stage network slicing algorithm, named TWAS, has been proposed to jointly make network planning and operation decisions in an online fashion.
+The TAWS can adapt to network dynamics in different timescales, including spatial-temporally varying vehicle traffic density and random task arrivals.
+Simulation results demonstrat that the TAWS can reduce the network slicing cost as compared to the conventional scheme.
+For the future work, we aim to determine the optimal planning window size for minimizing the network slicing cost under vehicular network dynamics.